About me

 - Reiki First Degree

-My counselling experience includes working alongside teenagers (online and in a Girl's Secondary School) through to clients who are retired (in private practice).
+My counselling experience includes working alongside teenagers (online and in a Secondary School) through to clients who are retired (in private practice).

 Member organisations